DomtronVox/StaticFarmSite/src/documents/main_pages/kidding-sched.md

 collection: MainPage
 layout: default.html
 ---
-PM me what doe/buck kid from what breeding you would WISH for.
+Contact me with what doe/buck kid from what breeding you would WISH for.
 At time of kidding we will see what we get. :) a $100  nonrefundable deposit (paypal or ck)  holds your choice until you can pick it up or arrange for transporting it.
 The balance, in cash/paypal, is due before or at time of pickup.
 I would like pick up within one month of birth.
 I bottle raise all babies and can switch your baby to  store bought whole milk if you need me to.
 I give all babies BoSe shots, disbud (if not polled) and worm them.
 Discounts can be worked out on group purchases.   \*\* Since we are constantly working to improve our herd we reserve the right of FIRST CHOICE on any kid.
 Thank you\*\*

 <br />